tufftrader/ClassGPT/README.md

 - It can read the text on the page so you can ask about it (summarize, explain, define a word, etc).
 - If you're already typing in a text box on the page, ClassGPT can drop a reply straight in for you.
 - Everything runs from your own browser using your own OpenRouter API key — nothing goes through a server in between.
+- U can do ur whole homework with it

 ## Getting started